What We See

 Seizing the Opportunity with Flexibility

 Dynamic investing is at the heart of Sculptor’s approach to ABF.
-Since 2007, this philosophy has underpinned nearly $50 billion of investments across the ABF universe, including Residential, Commercial, Consumer, and Specialty assets.
-Our adaptive nature enables us to evaluate opportunities across the full market spectrum, free from the artificial limitations that restrict many sector-specific strategies.
+Since 2007, this philosophy has underpinned nearly $50 billion of investments across the ABF universe, including Residential, Commercial, Consumer, and Specialty Finance assets.
+Our adaptive nature enables us to evaluate opportunities across the full market spectrum, without the constraints inherent in more narrowly defined strategies.

-This flexibility allows us to focus solely on sourcing transactions that offer compelling excess spread, without being pressured to “fill buckets.”
-By staying nimble and selective, we consistently identify niche, complex, or underappreciated opportunities that lie outside the reach of traditional or narrowly focused lenders.
+This flexibility allows us to focus solely on sourcing transactions that offer compelling excess spread, without rigid allocation targets across sectors and opportunities.
+By staying nimble and selective, we consistently identify niche, complex, or underappreciated opportunities that lie outside the focus of more traditional or specialized lenders.
 Many of these transactions are either too small, too intricate, or too unconventional for larger market participants to pursue effectively.

-Unlike firms with captive origination platforms who may be compelled to absorb volume regardless of quality, we retain full discretion over our investment decisions, including when and where we allocate capital.
-This ensures strong alignment between origination and investment objectives, avoids conflicts of interest, and allows us to remain focused solely on the most compelling risk-adjusted returns.
-The result is a flexible and dynamic deployment model that adapts to shifting market conditions, asset types, acquisition strategies, and structures.
+We retain full discretion over our investment decisions, including when and where we allocate capital.
+Our approach is designed to ensure that sourcing and investment decisions remain closely aligned allowing us to remain focused on the most compelling risk-adjusted returns.
+The result is a flexible and dynamic deployment model that adapts to shifting market conditions, sector, acquisition strategies, and structures.

 Historical Capital Deployment by Asset Type